-All shareholders meet at least once a year to elect members to the Centre’s Board of Trustees, hear reports on the Centre’s work and finances.
-They constitute the Centre’s highest decision-making body.
+The Centre’s shareholders are our highest decision-making body.
+They meet twice a year, generally in April and October to elect members to the Centre’s Board of Trustees, hear reports on the Centre’s work and approve the Centre’s budget and audited accounts.

 Our owners, year of joining and representative on the Centre’s Board of Trustees (if applicable):